Peony – Flowers and Plants

 See the article from whitehouse Nursery

-Tree Peonies such as white flowering ‘Hakugan’ (pictured right) are spectacular flowering garden plants.
-Paeonia suffruticosa is the botanical name and with lots of cultivars you will have a huge range to choose from.
+Tree Types such as white flowering ‘Hakugan’ are spectacular flowering garden plants.
+Their botanical name is Paeonia suffruticosa, and you’ll find an extensive selection of cultivars to choose from.

-One of the best Japanese tree peonies is Paeonia x suffruticosa ‘Tamafuyo’.
-Large pink semi double blooms best describes as a soft apple blossom pink.
-Unlike many tree peonies ‘Tamafuyo’ has good fragrance.
+One standout among Japanese tree peonies is Paeonia x suffruticosa ‘Tamafuyo’.
+Its large, semi-double pink blooms resemble soft apple blossoms.
+Unlike many tree peonies, ‘Tamafuyo’ has a good fragrance.

 Peony Roses (plants and Flowers) are available for sale from the following participating nurseries